genepi/imputationserver/docs/pgs/getting-started.md

 **Please note that the extension can also be used with a username without an email.
 However, without an email, notifications are not sent, and access to genotyped data may be limited.**

+No dataset at hand?
+No problem, download our example dataset to test the PGS extension: [50-samples.zip](https://imputationserver.sph.umich.edu/downloads/50-samples.zip).

 When incorporating the Polygenic Score Calculation extension in your research, please cite the following papers: